esoltys/g1-ollama/README.md

 - **Visual Warnings**: Alerts users when responses are truncated due to token limitations, suggesting increases in max token value.
 - **Performance Metrics**: Shows total thinking time, giving users insight into the model's processing speed.
 - **Expandable Steps**: Each reasoning step is presented in an expandable format, allowing users to focus on specific parts of the reasoning process.
+- **Knowledge Graph**: Visualizes the relationships between different reasoning steps using a network graph.
+- **Strongest Path**: Highlights the most relevant path of reasoning in the knowledge graph.

 ## Example: